 The best part of this winter science experiment is that you can use the abundance of snow outside!
 Now if you don’t have snow where you are, you can still try it with ice cubes!

 - 32 Oz.
-Mason Jar
+Mason Jar, plastic cups or bags

 - Black Paint, Sharpies or Markers, Buttons, or Foam Paper

 - Ribbon for Scarf

 - Glue (or other adhesive as needed)